Introduction

 The Cogged Belt

-Cogged belt connects the gearbox and the engine.
-When it is broken, worn out, or badly adjusted, The honda lawn mower & snowblower auger fails to turn.
-Check it to know whether it is worn out or broken, and make sure that it is adjusted properly.
-If the cogged belt is worn out or broken, you should replace it.
+The cogged belt connects the gearbox and the engine.
+When broken, worn out, or poorly adjusted, the Honda lawn mower and snowblower auger fail to turn.
+Check whether it is worn out or broken and ensure it is appropriately adjusted.
+If the cogged belt is worn out or damaged, you should replace it.

 The Shear Bolt

-This is a metal bolt which glides from side to side of the auger axle sheath.
+This metal bolt glides from side to side of the auger axle sheath.
 It locks the sleeve in position with the drive axle of the auger.
-They are made to split in half when the auger smacks a rock or large piece of ice to avoid the engine from being damaged.
+The shear bolt is made to split in half when the auger smacks a rock or large piece of ice to prevent damage to the engine.
 When the shear bolt is broken, the auger fails to turn.
-Check the shear bolt to know whether it is broken down and replace it.
+Check the shear bolt to see if it is broken down and replace it.

 Final thought

-Fixing your snow blower is the best thing you can do as it prolongs its life span; thus you don't have to buy one every winter.
+Fixing your snow blower is the best thing to do as it prolongs its life span; thus, you don't have to buy one every winter.